Revised July 3, 2012

 “Programmatic Interface” means any code, method, or process used to interface with the Services, including an application programming interface (“API”), command line interface (“CLI”), language binding or wrapper.

-“Services” means any services, websites, platforms, portals, Documentation, and software associated with HP Public Cloud and any associated services, websites, platform, and portals (including Programmatic Interfaces, software development kits (“SDKs”) and any other code or capability provided by HP) described in or provided to Customer as a result of the Order.
+“Services” means any services, websites, platforms, portals, Documentation, and software associated with HP Helion Public Cloud and any associated services, websites, platform, and portals (including Programmatic Interfaces, software development kits (“SDKs”) and any other code or capability provided by HP) described in or provided to Customer as a result of the Order.

 2.1 Age.
 Customer must be at least 18 years of age or otherwise have the legal capacity to enter into this Agreement.
 If Customer is entering into this Agreement on behalf of an employer, company, or other legal entity, Customer must have the legal right and authority to enter into this Agreement and bind that entity to this Agreement.